-Caesars Diamond or MGM Gold to a free 7-night Carnival cruise
+Caesars Diamond or MGM Gold for a free 7-night Carnival cruise

 Caesars Diamond status or MGM Gold status could easily get you 7 nights or more onboard with Carnival cruise lines.
+Note that we had previously reported that this offer was dead, but it has come back (terms indicate it will be available through at least December 31, 2024) and the new link for the match is included below.
 Here’s how it works.

 My wife and I both initially received offers for free interior rooms, but after a couple of weeks we started receiving offers for free balcony staterooms.
 Some have waited months for the free cruise offers to show up and some haven’t received them at all, but be sure to log in to your Carnival account periodically to check your offers.
 These certainly can be a great deal.

-The particularly notable thing about those offers is that they have been valid on sailings in the Caribbean, to Alaska, around Europe (I took a 10-night cruise to the Greek isles and Turkey with this offer), and even on some Transatlantic and Transpacific sailings.
-A member of our Frequent Miler Insiders Facebook group highlighted one that I seriously considered — a 22-night cruise from Brisbane, Australia to Seattle that I still see available in my account now.
+The particularly notable thing about those offers is that they have been valid on sailings in the Caribbean, to Alaska, around Europe (I took a 10-night cruise to the Greek isles and Turkey with this offer – read my impressions here), and even on some Transatlantic and Transpacific sailings.
+A member of our Frequent Miler Insiders Facebook group highlighted one that I seriously considered — a 22-night cruise from Brisbane, Australia to Seattle that I saw and also considered.

 It’s worth noting that these “free” cruise offers aren’t all created equally: they aren’t all exactly free.